bgalligan1989/jekyll-netlify-circleci/README.md

-# Jekyll Netlify Boilerplate
+# Jekyll Netlify Boilerplate with CircleCI, JS/CSS Compression, and HTML Proofing

-*Note: Check out my [Eleventy Netlify Boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate).
-It does pretty much the same as this project but uses the [Eleventy](https://www.11ty.io/) static site generator.
-It's fast, flexible and doesn't require Ruby.*

 **A really simple Jekyll template for creating a fast, static website on Netlify with a continuous deployment workflow.**